joemaidman/flub/README.md

 Bedrock will automatically load any files that match '*.spec.js'.
 This can be changed by passing a custom pattern ([see configuration](#configuration))

 ## Configuration
-Bedrock accepts several flags on startup:
+Bedrock accepts several flags on startup.
+Note that bed-rock will need to be restarted if running in watch mode, if any of these flags are changed.

 Set your test file extention (default spec)